 Students are strongly encouraged to attend meetings of their local, state, and national dietetic associations.
 Students may also have opportunities to attend other professional presentations and seminars of interest to them.
 Attendance at a seminar that affects the scheduled supervised practice hours must be approved by the Assistant Director, Graduate Program in Applied Nutrition/Director, as valued teachers and respected professionals.
-Students must consistently interact with all staff at their Supervised Experiential Learning facilities with this same respect; any student concerns regarding interactions with staff members at Supervised Experiential Learning sites should be immediately discussed with the preceptor at that site and/or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+Students must consistently interact with all staff at their Supervised Experiential Learning facilities with this same respect; any student concerns regarding interactions with staff members at Supervised Experiential Learning sites should be immediately discussed with the preceptor at that site and/or the Director of Dietetics Program.